Bishop's Stortford: Administrative history

-Bishop's Stortford Urban District was abolished under the Local Government Act 1972, becoming part of East Hertfordshire on 1 April 1974.
-Bishop's Stortford Town Council was established as a successor parish to the old urban district.
-The former urban district council's offices at 1 The Causeway were taken over by East Hertfordshire District Council, whilst the new town council was based at the former offices of the Braughing Rural District Council at 2 Hockerill Street.
-The town council moved to the Old Monastery on Windhill in 1994.
-East Hertfordshire District Council vacated 1 The Causeway in 2013, having consolidated most of its functions at its main offices in Hertford.
-The district council set up a smaller Bishop's Stortford office in Charringtons House, adjoining 1 The Causeway.
-The vacated office at 1 The Causeway was demolished in 2017.
+Bishop's Stortford Urban District was abolished in 1974 under the Local Government Act 1972, becoming part of East Hertfordshire.
+A successor parish was created covering the former urban district, with its parish council taking the name Bishop's Stortford Town Council.
+The town council has been based in offices at the Old Monastery on Windhill since 1994.

 Parliamentary elections

-Bishop's Stortford is the largest town within the Hertford and Stortford County Constituency for elections to the House of Commons of the United Kingdom.
+Bishop's Stortford is the largest town within the Hertford and Stortford County Constituency for elections to the House of Commons.
 The constituency covers Stortford, Hertford, Ware, Sawbridgeworth and the surrounding rural areas.

 Electoral wards

 For elections to East Herts District Council, Bishop's Stortford has been divided into six wards since the May 2023 local elections wards: All Saints, Central, North, Parsonage, South and Thorley Manor.
 Bishop's Stortford residents elect 14 of the 50 councillors on East Herts Council.
 For elections to Bishop's Stortford Town Council, the town is split into nine wards: All Saints, Central, Chantry, Parsonage, Silverleys, South, Thorley Manor North, Thorley Manor South and Waterside.

 For elections to Hertfordshire County Council, out of the 78 electoral divisions in total, three divisions cover Bishop's Stortford: Bishop's Stortford East (comprising the areas covered by the All Saints, Parsonage and Chantry Town Council Wards), Bishop's Stortford Rural (the South, Thorley Manor South Town Council Wards together with the Little Hadham and Much Hadham East Herts District Council Wards) and Bishop's Stortford West (the Central, Silverleys, Thorley Manor North and Waterside Town Council Wards).